splunk/observability-workshop/docs/dashboards/dashboarding.md

 ![sizing](../images/dashboards/M-Notes-5.png)

-As a last excersize  reduce the width of the note chart to about a thirth of the other charts.
-The chart will automaticly snap to one of the sizes it supports.
+As a last exercise reduce the width of the note chart to about a third of the other charts.
+The chart will automatically snap to one of the sizes it supports.
 Widen the 3 other charts to about a third of the Dashboard.
-Drag ythe notes to the left of the others and rezise it to match it to the 23 others.
+Drag the notes to the left of the others and resize it to match it to the 23 others.

 Set the time to -1 h hour and you should have  the following dahsboard!